erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 My first side project, PartyInBeijing, was a mobile app to help non-speaking chinese persons in China to go to bars or night club.
 Chinese addresses are not the easiest to pronounce or remember and it takes quite a bit of time to master the [tones](https://en.wikipedia.org/wiki/Standard_Chinese_phonology#Tones).
 I can't recall how many times the taxi drivers bring us to the incorrect venue because our pronunciations were not great.
 So I've decided to create with my friends an app that dictate the address of a venue.
 This app got few thousands users in Beijing, and we added later  events and tickets sales!

-My last one, [Travel Hustlers](https://travelhustlers.co), built with [Thibault](https://www.linkedin.com/in/thibaultbronchain/), started because we travel frequently, and we always faced the same issues when arriving in a new cities.
-We've started to build "[Layover in](https://travelhustlers.co/layover-in/)", a small tool to figure out what to do during long layovers and discover new or unexpected places.
-More tools are coming ;)
+My last one, [Travel Hustlers](#), built with [Thibault](https://www.linkedin.com/in/thibaultbronchain/), started because we travel frequently, and we always faced the same issues when arriving in a new cities.
+We've started to build "[Layover in](#)", a small tool to figure out what to do during long layovers and discover new or unexpected places.

 [Joe Birch](https://joebirch.co/), Android developer at Buffer, built an amazing project called [ChordAssist](https://chordassist.com/) to help mute, deaf and blind to learn how to play guitar.